000Nobody/2D-Minecraft/README.md

 # 2D Minecraft
- A simplified, 2D recreation of the game Minecraft
+ A simplified, 2D recreation of the game Minecraft (Currently in Beta)